-Ocean acidification and its biological and ecological risks are projected to rise in European waters by impeding growth and reproductive success of vulnerable calcifying organisms (Figure 13.11) (medium confidence).
-Coralline algae are projected to reduce skeletal performance at 3°C GWL, with negative consequences for habitat formation (Ragazzola et al., 2016) (medium confidence).
-Regionally (Brodie et al., 2014), differences in species-specific vulnerability will result in community shifts from calcifying macroalgae (Ragazzola et al., 2013) (medium confidence) to non-calcifying macroalgae (Gordillo et al., 2016) (high confidence).
-Experimental studies demonstrated high resilience of some important habitat formers, such as the deep-water coral Lophelia pertusa (Wall et al., 2015; Morato et al., 2020), and habitat engineers, such as Mediterranean limpets (Langer et al., 2014), facilitated by energy reallocation.
-However, if not supported by sufficient food availability (Thomsen et al., 2013; Clements and Darrow, 2018), such energy reallocation will negatively impact growth or reproduction (medium confidence) (Büscher et al., 2017).
-(Thomsen et al., 2013)This suggests that acidification risks will be amplified by increased stratification and reduced primary production (medium confidence).
-The emergence of harmful algal blooms and pathogens at higher GWLs is unclear across all European seas (Figure 13.11) (low confidence).
+Ocean acidification and its biological and ecological risks are projected to rise in European waters by impeding growth and reproductive success of vulnerable calcifying organisms (medium confidence) (Figure 13.11).
+Coralline algae are projected to reduce skeletal performance at 3°C GWL, with negative consequences for habitat formation (medium confidence) (Ragazzola et al., 2016).
+Regionally (Brodie et al., 2014), differences in species-specific vulnerability will result in community shifts from calcifying macroalgae (medium confidence) (Ragazzola et al., 2013) to non-calcifying macroalgae (high confidence) (Gordillo et al., 2016).
+Experimental studies demonstrated high resilience of some important habitat formers, such as the deepwater coral Lophelia pertusa (Wall et al., 2015; Morato et al., 2020), and habitat engineers, such as Mediterranean limpets (Langer et al., 2014), facilitated by energy reallocation.
+However, if not supported by sufficient food availability (Thomsen et al., 2013; Clements and Darrow, 2018), such energy reallocation will negatively impact growth or reproduction (medium confidence) (Thomsen et al., 2013; Büscher et al., 2017).
+This suggests that acidification risks will be amplified by increased stratification and reduced primary production (medium confidence).
+The emergence of harmful algal blooms and pathogens at higher GWLs is unclear across all European seas (low confidence) (Figure 13.11).

 Risks to marine biotas and ecosystems in European seas are projected to impact important ecosystem services (Figure 13.11).
-Elevated CO2 levels predicted at 4°C GWL will affect the C/N ratio of organicmatter export and, hence, the efficiency of the biological pump (low confidence), depending on the shifts in plankton composition and, hence, food-web structure (Taucher et al., 2020).
-Atlantic herring (Clupea harengus) will benefit with enhanced larval growth and survival from indirect food-web effects (Sswat et al., 2018a), whereas Atlantic cod (Gadus morhua) will face overall negative impacts (medium confidence) (Section 13.5, Stiasny et al., 2018; Stiasny et al., 2019).
-Anoxic dead zones in the Black (Altieri and Gedan, 2015) and the Baltic (Jokinen et al., 2018; Reusch et al., 2018) Seas are projected to increase, e.g., by 5% in the Baltic Sea at 4°C GWL (Saraiva et al., 2019).
-Europe's coastal vegetated 'blue-carbon' ecosystems (subtidal seagrass meadows and intertidal salt marshes) are highly vulnerable (Spencer et al., 2016; Schuerch et al., 2018; Spivak et al., 2019), particularly in microtidal areas such as the Baltic and Mediterranean coast.
-Losses are projected for Posidonia oceanica seagrass habitats in the Mediterranean by of up to 75% at 2.5°C GWL (low confidence) (Chapter 3).
+Elevated CO2 levels predicted at 4°C GWL will affect the C/N ratio of organic-matter export and, hence, the efficiency of the biological pump (low confidence), depending on the shifts in plankton composition and, hence, food-web structure (Taucher et al., 2020).
+Atlantic herring (Clupea harengus) will benefit with enhanced larval growth and survival from indirect foodweb effects (Sswat et al., 2018a), whereas Atlantic cod (Gadus morhua) will face overall negative impacts (medium confidence) (Section 13.5; Stiasny et al., 2018; Stiasny et al., 2019).
+Anoxic dead zones in the Black (Altieri and Gedan, 2015) and the Baltic (Jokinen et al., 2018; Reusch et al., 2018) seas are projected to increase, for example, by 5% in the Baltic Sea at 4°C GWL (Saraiva et al., 2019).
+Europe's coastal vegetated 'blue carbon' ecosystems (subtidal seagrass meadows and intertidal salt marshes) are highly vulnerable (Spencer et al., 2016; Schuerch et al., 2018; Spivak et al., 2019), particularly in microtidal areas such as the Baltic and Mediterranean coast.
+Losses are projected for Posidonia oceanica seagrass habitats in the Mediterranean by up to 75% at 2.5°C GWL (low confidence) (Chapter 3).
 The Wadden Sea, the world's largest system of intertidal flats, is projected to reduce in surface area and height, as the sediment transport capacity limits the possibility of growth with rapidly rising sea levels (Wang et al., 2018; Jiang et al., 2020).
-For the Dutch Wadden Sea, the critical rate of 6 to 10 mm yr-1, at which intertidal flats will start to 'drown', will be reached by 2030 at 1.5°C GWL (medium confidence), or even earlier through subsidence due to human activities (van der Spek, 2018).
-European coastal zones provided a total of €494 billion of ecosystem services in 2018, and 4.2 to 5.1% of this value will be lost due to coastal erosion by 2100 at 2.5°C and 4.6°C GWL, respectively (medium confidence) (Paprotny et al., 2021).
+For the Dutch Wadden Sea, the critical rate of 6-10 mm yr-1, at which intertidal flats will start to 'drown', will be reached by 2030 at 1.5°C GWL (medium confidence), or even earlier through subsidence due to human activities (van der Spek, 2018).
+European coastal zones provided a total of 494 billion EUR of ecosystem services in 2018, and 4.2-5.1% of this value will be lost due to coastal erosion by 2100 at 2.5°C and 4.6°C GWL, respectively (medium confidence) (Paprotny et al., 2021).